What is Palladianism?

-This particularly English Palladianism came to dominate eighteenth century elite architecture, a trend helped by the aristocratic love of the Classics and popularity of the Grand Tour, and sustained by the need for new villas as well as large country houses.
+This particularly English Palladianism came to dominate 18th-century elite architecture.
+The trend was helped by the aristocratic love of the Classics and popularity of the Grand Tour and sustained by the need for new villas as well as large country houses.

 This is a Trusted Source article, created in partnership with the University of Oxford.
 This article contains contributions from William Whyte.
 William is Professor of Social and Architectural History and a fellow of St John’s College, University of Oxford.

 Find out more about our Trusted Source articles, which were created in partnership with the University of Oxford, and explore topics related to the special places in our care.

 Explore the Baroque cultural movement and discover how its opulent, theatrical style swept across Europe in the 17th century, influencing art, architecture and music.

 Discover how it became popular in the 18th and 19th centuries to style literature, architecture, art, music and more after the features of the late medieval Gothic period.

 Learn how the Romantic movement, led by poets and artists such as Byron and J.M.W.
 Turner, broke with the Enlightenment’s teachings to celebrate emotional sensitivity over reason.